 Residents of southwest Oklahoma who are considering entering the field of teaching are invited to attend one of Cameron University’s “CU Become a Teacher” workshops.
 The free, specialized workshops focus on the multiple pathways for becoming a teacher.
 Each session runs from 5:30 to 7:30 p.m.
-There is no charge to attend, but pre-registration is required.
-To register online, go to http://www.cameron.edu/cu-become-a-teacher and click on “Online Registration.”
+There is no charge to attend.
+A free dinner is provided for all who pre-register.
+To register online, go to http://www.cameron.edu/cu-become-a-teacher and click on “Registration Form.”
 For more information, email CUTeach@cameron.edu or call 580-581-2320.

 Upcoming dates and locations are: